DelazJ/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 distance from a point, the average amount of traffic on a given street per month, etc.

-In the example above, we used nominal classification to assign each farm to the town that it is administered by.
+In the example above, we used nominal classification to assign ???each farm to the town that it is administered by????WTF????.
 Now we will use ratio classification to classify the farms by area.

-* Save your landuse symbology (if you want to keep it) by clicking on the :guilabel:`Save Style ...` button in the :guilabel:`Style` drop-down menu.

-We're going to reclassify the layer, so existing classes will be lost if not saved.
+We're going to reclassify the :guilabel:`landuse` layer, so existing classes will be lost if not saved.
+To keep the current classification:

+#.
+Open the layer's properties dialog.
+#.
+Click on the :guilabel:`Save Style ...` button in the :guilabel:`Style` drop-down
+   menu.
+#.
+Select :guilabel:`Rename Current...`, enter ``land usage`` and press
+   :guilabel:`OK`.

+   The categorization classes and symbologies are now saved inside the layer's properties.
+#.
+Click now on the :guilabel:`Add...` entry of the :guilabel:`Style` drop-down
+   menu and create a new style named ``ratio``.
-* Close the :guilabel:`Layer Properties` dialog.
+#.
+Close the :guilabel:`Layer Properties` dialog.
-* Open the Attributes Table for the :guilabel:`landuse` layer.
+#.
+Open the Attributes Table for the :guilabel:`landuse` layer.

 We want to classify the landuse areas by size, but there's a problem: they don't have a size field, so we'll have to make one.